AlternativeFFFF/Alt-F4/_drafts/submission-april-1st.md

 **Flying items!**

 Renai Transportation makes you ask: Why deal with bots or belts when you can just let the inserters throw the items where they need to go?
-It introduces thrower inserters that can toss items with precion into open chests that are ready to receive them.
+It introduces thrower inserters that can toss items with precision into open chests that are ready to receive them.
 You can also "~~blow~~ install openings onto things" via hatches so that you have direct insertion to machines from a distance!

 {% include video.html mp4='https://media.alt-f4.blog/ALTF4/58/throwing.mp4' alt='Renai transportation mod demo - throwing items' width='1000px' %}